PERSONAL INJURY ATTORNEYS - MONROE & RUSTON, LA CONTACT JOHN BRUSCATO TODAY.

 You have the right to file an appeal if you disagree with the outcome of your claim.

-If you disagree with the outcome of your settlement, you have the right to appeal the decision.
+If you disagree with the outcome of your workers' comp settlement, you have the right to appeal the decision.
 Appeals are commonly filed when there are disagreements about when the employee should return to work or about the outcome of workers' compensation for the injury.
 Appeals are generally used to resolve disagreements between the employee and the employer.

 You have the right to file for disability compensation if applicable to your situation.